Work - waiting for an answer

-If you are already in Denmark and has obtained NemID, you can follow your own and any family members cases on My Page.
+If you are already in Denmark and have obtained NemID, you can follow your own and any family members cases on My Page.

-If you are abroad and has not obtained NemID, you can contact our Call Center.
+If you are abroad and have not obtained NemID, you can contact our Call Center.

 If you have not applied online, it might take some time from you submit the application until it appears in our system.